 What is Linen?

-You may ask yourself, what is linen exactly?
-Well, linen is a commonly used fabric worldwide.
-The fabric derives from the fibrous properties of a flax plant.
+Linen fabric is found on a worldwide scale.
+The fabric originally derives from the fibrous properties of a flax plant.
 The wild flax plant is ancient, dating back during the Paleolithic era.
-These flax fibers, when processed, manipulates into different products.
-Linen fabric, one of the flax plant’s products, is one of the one of the most popular.
+These flax fibers, when processed, manipulate into different products.
+Linen fabric, one of the flax plant’s end products, is one of the of the most popular.

 Sometimes linen garments carry small knots within its natural fiber.
-In the past, these knots (considered defective) lead to the fabric being tossed aside.
-Now, these little imperfections are unique and revered, making this style of linen fabric well sought after.
+In the past, these knots meant the fabric became tossed aside as defective.
+Now, these little imperfections are unique and revered, making this distinct style of linen fabric well sought after.

 The History of Linen

-Linen has been used for thousands of years.
+Linen’s popularity has existed for thousands of years.
 Linen fiber’s earliest discoveries were in ancient Egypt.
-Once people grew controlled crops of flax, they processed certain flax fibers into linen yarn.
-This became the base for the finest linen.
+When crops of flax were grown in controlled areas, they processed flax fibers into linen yarn.

-Linen, deriving from the flax seed suggests that the biggest producer of linen should have great access to its growth to keep production going, however that is not entirely the case.
-Even though most linen fabric and linen products are made in eastern Europe and China, the flax comes predominantly from Canada.
+While most linen becomes manufactured in eastern Europe and China, the flax comes from Canada.
 Canada is the biggest producer of flax over any country, with Kazakhstan and Russia behind it.
 Without their collaborative production of flax, linen would be in short supply.

 Linen: How it’s Made

-As previously mentioned, linen fabric is traditionally a natural fabric derived from flax fibers.
-Before processing however, they start off as the flax plant.
+As previously mentioned, linen fabric is a natural fabric derived from flax fibers.
+Before processing however, they receive their start from the flax plant.

 It takes about 100 days for a flax plant to produce the fibers needed to create linen fabric.
-Once the flowers bloom and the seeds mature, flax fibers are in their optimal stages for production.
-If the fibers turn brown, they cannot harvest the fibers for linen.
+Once the flowers bloom and the seeds mature, the flax fibers are ready for production.
+If the fibers turn brown, they can’t harvest the fibers for linen.

-The flax fibers are put into complex processes for removing all of the fibers from its stalk.
-Once removed and processed, its production is made into linen yarn.
-When the preparation of linen yarn is complete, it becomes manufactured into endless amounts of product from garments to bedding.
+The flax fibers maintain a complex process for removing all of the fibers from its stalk.
+Once removed and processed, it’s made into linen yarn.
+From that stage, it’s manufactured into endless amounts of products like garments and bedding.

 Linen vs. Cotton

-Linen and cotton are the most well known natural fibers.
+Linen and cotton are natural fibers in textiles.
 The cotton plant has an interesting past of production comparable to the flax plant that makes linen.
-Similar to the bast fiber used to make jute (and linen being classified as a bast fiber itself), cotton and linen are both natural alternatives for many products.
-However, what makes them different?
+Similar to bast fibers used to make jute (and linen being classified as a bast fiber), cotton and linen are both natural alternatives for many products.

 Arguably most important, both linen and cotton are wicking fabrics.
-This means that they can retain moisture and still remain as sturdy as they were dry.
-That’s why towels are best when they’re made from linen or cotton.
-Overall, the uses for both cotton and linen are versatile and limitless.
+This means that they retain moisture and remain as sturdy as they were dry.
+That’s why towels are made from linen or cotton.

 Linen Projects and Applications

-So, what is linen?
-As we’ve learned, linen fabric has some amazing uses, including:
+As we’ve learned, linen fabric boasts some amazing uses, including:

 - Blankets: Linen is an effective shield against the cold.
 It’s fibers conform to their surroundings and retain heat well.
 Having blankets made by brahms mount from linen will keep you warm in the chillier months of the year!

 - Art Canvas: Linen, like traditional cotton canvas works well for artists.
-Since cotton and linen have similar properties, linen is sometimes used as a substitute to cotton canvas for making art upon.
+Since cotton and linen have similar properties, linen is a great substitute to cotton canvas for making art.

-- Garments: Linen’s most popular use is for clothes!
-It keeps you cool in the summer and it’s lightweight provides comfort all day long.
-While it isn’t wrinkle resistant, it does have a beautiful, refined look to any clothing application.
+- Garments: Linen’s most popular use is in clothing!
+It keeps you cool in the summer and linen’s lightweight properties provide comfort all day long.
+While linen isn’t wrinkle resistant, it does have a beautiful, refined look to any clothing application.

 Linen fabric is perfect for so many uses.
-If you’d like to know more about how you can use linen in your everyday life, feel free to contact us.
+If you’d like to know more about how you’ll use linen in your everyday life, feel free to contact us.
 If you would like to learn about other fabric types, and how linen compares with them, please click-thru this link here.